Bruxellesflorian/calculette/README.md

 - You have to generate a calculator layout with a display on top and all the digits buttons (0 to 9), the operation buttons (`+`, `-`, `x`, `/`), a button to calculate the result (`=`) and a button to clear the display (`C`)
 - Clicking on the button should emulate the behavior of a calculator.

+# What are the bugs?

+Brackets do not work with percentages.
+Number keys are not assigned.

+# What works?

+The key entered gives the result
+The calculation log works
+The percentage works